 This creative community space provides students with leadership coaching, mentoring opportunities with local businesses, foundations, nonprofits and NGOs, financial support and training to further their ideas.

-Do Good Accelerator Programs
+Programs Offered at the Do Good Accelerator

 Have an idea that aims to create positive social change, working on an impact project, need help with your model, marketing, fundraising, stakeholder engagement, or anything else?
 Join us for Tune-Up Tuesdays from 10 a.m. to 3 p.m. at the Do Good Accelerator to take your idea, project, or venture to the next step.

-The Do Good Accelerator is pleased to offer additional support for UMD students, through coaching, to inspire action and impact.
+The Do Good Accelerator is pleased to offer additional support for current UMD students, through coaching, to inspire action and impact.
 Current students engaged in classes, teams, projects, and organizations which place an emphasis on social impact are eligible to receive coaching support via Tune Up Tuesdays.
 Sign up today for the next Tuesday session!

 Our coaches serve in an advisory capacity to support students to: